Hull and Hornsea Railway: Early proposals and construction

 A proposal for a railway line to Hornsea together with several other lines was part of the York, Hull and East and West Yorkshire Junction Railway (c.
 1845), supported by the Manchester and Leeds Railway.
-As a consequence of this act entering into the 'territory' of the York and North Midland Railway alternative proposals were made by the Y&NMR, and put to parliament at the same time – both proposals included lines from near Beverley to Hornsea amongst their proposed routes.
+As a consequence of this proposal entering into the 'territory' of the York and North Midland Railway (Y&NMR) alternative proposals were made by the Y&NMR, and put to Parliament at the same time – both proposals included lines from near Beverley to Hornsea amongst their proposed routes.
 The Y&NMR's line was of 10.5 mi and would link Beverley (on the Hull to Bridlington Line) to Hornsea via a junction near Arram railway station north of Beverley.
 This line was to terminate at a site near Hornsea Mere.
-Construction of the line was passed as part of the York and North Midland Railway, East Riding Branches (No. 2) act, and included a branch from Selby to Market Weighton as well as the Hornsea branch.
+Construction of the line was authorised as part of the York and North Midland Railway (East Riding Branches) (No. 2) Act 1846 (9 & 10 Vict. c. lxvi), and included a branch from Selby to Market Weighton as well as the Hornsea branch.
 As a result of the poor financial position the Y&NMR was placed in following the downfall of George Hudson the line and several others was postponed and not constructed.

-Acts were submitted in 1856 and 1861 for approval by parliament of a line from a junction on the Victoria Dock Branch Line in Hull to Hornsea.
-The 1861 proposal was successful, and an Act of Parliament passed in 1862 allowing its construction.
+Bills were submitted in 1856 and 1861 for approval by Parliament of a line from a junction on the Victoria Dock Branch Line in Hull to Hornsea.
+The 1861 proposal was successful, and the Hull and Hornsea Railway Act 1862 (25 & 26 Vict. c. c) was passed authorising its construction.
 Promoted by Hornsea resident and Hull timber merchant, Joseph Armytage Wade the line was to both provide transportation to and from the agricultural region of Holderness, and to promote Hornsea as a seaside resort.
 The line was to be 13 mi in length for which the act allowed the raising of £70,000 in shares and £23,000 in loans.

 The first sod was ceremonially cut, by Mr Wade using a silver spade and ornate wheelbarrow, on 8 October 1862.

 The terminus was originally to be at Hornsea Bridge, but the plans were changed and a decision was made to extend right to the seafront — the extension required a costly viaduct over the low ground at Stream Dike.
 The viaduct was later replaced by an embankment.
 The land on which the extension ran was boggy, requiring extensive piles to support the line.
 Consequently, the cost of construction increased from £68,000 to £122,000.